nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 Remember that very first footnote where I hint at that not being the case?
 It turns out, not all of the subject areas were the same – some subject areas offered in fall, like African Studies, were not offered in winter.
 Furthermore, I had no idea how to get subject areas for previous terms, which proved to be a problem as subject area names can change over time: a good example of this is the Electrical Engineering department [changing their name](https://dailybruin.com/2017/08/13/ucla-to-offer-new-undergrad-degree-in-computer-engineering-in-the-fall/) to Electrical and Computer Engineering.

-I was pretty stumped on this, so I sent an email over to the registrar asking if they had a list of subject areas.
+I was pretty stumped on this, so I sent an email over to the Registrar asking if they had a list of subject areas.
 I got a very nice response from them and they sent me an Excel spreadsheet of all the subject areas UCLA has ever offered.

 ![Back in business!](./excel.png)